 County Recycling Program Is Worth It

 With revenues devastated by Covid-19, municipalities are scrutinizing budgets to identify the essential services and the nice-to-haves.
-In doing so, it is informative to look at the County’s waste management program, especially when some have tried to argue that recycling should end or that it is a financial burden.
+In doing so, it is informative to look at the homepage of County’s waste management program, especially when some have tried to argue that recycling should end or that it is a financial burden.
 On March 6, 2020, this paper ran an article entitled, “The County Recycling Ripoff: Should Rye Stop?”
 The article’s author, Howard Husock, argued that curbside recycling collection is not worth the cost to Rye residents.
 However, Mr. Husock’s analysis of the economics of Westchester County’s recycling program was woefully misinformed.
 Mr. Husock’s argument failed to grasp that curbside recycling collection is but one aspect of a vast environmental management program that benefits not only our environment, but also saves money for Rye.

 The County operates Refuse Disposal District No. 1, comprised of 36 of the County’s 43 municipalities, including Rye.
 The District is home to over 90% of the County’s population and residents contribute a small solid waste tax.
 Refuse District municipalities are responsible for collecting residential curbside recyclables and the County then collects these items from Rye’s recycling yard, processes the materials at the County’s Material Recovery Facility (MRF), and markets them to recyclers at no cost to the City.
 Mr. Husock concluded that Rye would benefit financially from opting out of the Refuse District and disposing of recyclables as garbage, or sharing in the revenue generated by the sale of the recyclables.
 Let’s take a closer look at his conclusion.